KnapsackPro/knapsack_pro-ruby/README.md

 #### How to use CodeClimate with knapsack_pro?

-You can check CodeClimate docs about [parallel tests](https://docs.codeclimate.com/docs/configuring-test-coverage#section-parallel-tests) and [multiple test suites](https://docs.codeclimate.com/docs/configuring-test-coverage#section-multiple-test-suites).
+You can check articles about CodeClimate configuration with knapsack_pro gem:

-You can also read our articles:
 * [CodeClimate and CircleCI 2.0 parallel builds config for RSpec with SimpleCov and JUnit formatter](https://docs.knapsackpro.com/2019/codeclimate-and-circleci-2-0-parallel-builds-config-for-rspec-with-simplecov-and-junit-formatter)
 * [How to merge CodeClimate reports for parallel jobs (CI nodes) on Semaphore CI 2.0](https://docs.knapsackpro.com/2019/how-to-merge-codeclimate-reports-for-parallel-jobs-ci-nodes).